 Regular Dental Appointments

-Along with a solid oral healthcare routine, it’s also imperative to continue visiting your dentist twice a year.
-During these visits, your dentist will complete a thorough cleaning to keep your teeth and gums healthy.
+Along with a good oral hygiene routine, it's critical to see your dentist twice a year.
+Your dentist will clean your teeth and gums thoroughly during these visits.

 How can I maintain excellent health?